T Cells Expressing a Fully-Human Anti-CD30 Chimeric Antigen Receptor for Treating CD30-Expressing Lymphomas

 otherwise specified, primary mediastinal B-cell lymphoma, grey zone lymphoma,

-enteropathy-associated T-cell lymphoma, or extranodal NK/T-cell lymphoma, nasal type
+enteropathy-associated T-cell lymphoma, or extranodal natural killer (NK)//T-cell

-- Patients must have malignancy that is both measurable on a CT scan with a largest
+- Patients must have malignancy that is both measurable on a computed tomography (CT) scan

-diameter of at least 1.5 cm and possessing increased metabolic activity detectable by
+with a largest diameter of at least 1.5 cm and possessing increased metabolic activity

-PET scan.
-Alternatively patients with lymphoma detected by flow cytometry of bone marrow
+lymphoma detected by flow cytometry of bone marrow are eligible.

 - Patients must have a creatinine of 1.6 mg/dL or less and a normal cardiac ejection

-- An ECOG performance status of 0-2 is required.
+- An Eastern Cooperative Oncology Group (ECOG) performance status of 0-2 is required.

-- No active infections are allowed including evidence of active HIV, hepatitis B, or
+- No active infections are allowed including evidence of active human immunodeficiency

 - Absolute neutrophil count greater than or equal to 1000/micro L, platelet count greater